-The Board of County Commissioners has announced that the emergency conditions at
+The Board of County Commissio ners has announc ed that the eme rgency conditions at

-have ended.
-It is now safe to re-

 business.
-Repeatingtl he emergency conditions in the area of have now
+Repeatingthe emer gency conditions in the area of have now

 ended.
-You may return n home and resume normal activities.
-There is no long any threat to persons in the
+You may return home a area.

-area.

-If you need additional in nformation, you may contact
+If you need additional informati on, you may contact

-•
+NOTE TO COPPESSONIDENTS

-NOTE TO CORRESPON JDENTS:
+NOTE TO CORRESPONDENTS .

-This message has been is ssued by authority of the Board of County Commissioners.
+This message has been issued by Additional information may be d of County Con nmissioners.

-Additional information may be obtained from:

-·

 Date/Time of issue:

 Issued by: